Google Loves Video: How to rank higher on Google

 “Blog posts that include video content attract 3 times more inbound links than posts without video”, mentioned by SEOmoz.
 The more relevant inbound links you have, the more your content is viewed as authoritative on certain subjects, thus, ranking higher.

 Video transcripts are necessary for a higher ranking.
 They are indexed by Google, allowing keywords to get highlighted, linking back to your company’s webpage.
 Make sure you create an accurate transcription because automatic closed captions don’t always provide an exact transcript.
 To make the most out of this technique, also add your transcript in the description to give more content for Google’s search algorithm to go through.

 Videos increase your site’s stickiness, aka time spent on a page.
 It is considered to be a valuable factor for Google’s ranking.
 According to Wistia, people spent on average 2.6 times more time on pages with video than without.

 Tapping into YouTube:

-By creating your own content on YouTube, you automatically become a part of the second largest search engine.
+By creating your own channel and content on YouTube, you automatically become a part of the second largest search engine.
 That’s another opportunity to reach your target audience you don’t want to miss.
 Google will make sure to reward you by embedding content on the territory of its greatest purchase, YouTube.

 Here is an extra rundown of 4 more tips for getting your videos higher in Google search: